Mitch Garver Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks first in the league.

-- The Blue Jays' 3.91 team ERA ranks ninth among all league pitching staffs.
+- The Blue Jays have a 3.92 team ERA that ranks ninth among all MLB pitching staffs.

-- The Blue Jays surrender the third-most home runs in baseball (97 total, 1.4 per game).
+- The Blue Jays surrender the second-most home runs in baseball (100 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.